-‘Days Of Our Lives’ Spoilers For Thurs.
-March 15: Gabigail Opens Up, Chad Scared , JJ & Eli’s Line
+‘Days Of Our Lives’ Spoilers For Thursday, March 15: Gabigail Opens Up, Chad Scared , JJ & Eli’s Line

 — Days of our Lives (@nbcdays) March 11, 2018

 At the end of the day, Chad (Billy Flynn) is just a husband who is trying to look out for his wife.
-He has noticed Abigail has been acting strangely.
+He noticed that Abigail has been acting strangely.
 Abigail herself is worried because she sought medical help from Kayla (Mary Beth Evans) earlier this week.
-Days of Our Lives spoilers for Thursday, March 15, promise that Chad will talk to Kate about his wife, as he tries to figure out her strange behavior.
+Days of Our Lives spoilers for Thursday, March 15 promise that Chad will talk to Kate about his wife as he tries to figure out her strange behavior.

 JJ’s (Casey Moss) cup was running over when he found out that he and Lani (Sal Stowers) were expecting a baby.
-So when people do not share in his joy he takes it personally.
-Days of Our Lives spoilers for Thursday, March 15, reveal that JJ will confront Eli’s (Lamon Archey) mom in an effort to get her to back off him and Lani.
+However, when people do not share in his joy, he takes it personally.
+Days of Our Lives spoilers for Thursday, March 15 reveal that JJ will confront Eli’s (Lamon Archey) mom in an effort to get her to back off him and Lani.
 Valerie (Vanessa Williams) is trying to get JJ and Lani to postpone their nuptials until after their baby is born.
 Of course, Valerie doesn’t want another man to raise her grandchild but cannot tell JJ the truth.
-Inquisitr reports that Lani will walk in on their discussion and she will be panic-ridden at the thought that Valerie will tell JJ the truth about her child’s paternity.
+The Inquisitr previously reported that Lani will walk in on their discussion and will be panic-ridden at the thought that Valerie will tell JJ the truth about her child’s paternity.

 How can they move on? #DAYS pic.twitter.com/sU8639zPlT